Death of Yuri Gagarin: Alternative versions

-Alexei Leonov, who was also a member of a state commission established to investigate Gagarin's death, believes that a Sukhoi Su-15 was flying in the same flight zone below its minimum altitude and, "without realizing it because of the terrible weather conditions, [the pilot] passed within 10 or 20 meters of Yuri and Seryogin's plane while breaking the sound barrier".
+Alexei Leonov, who was also a member of a state commission established to investigate Gagarin's death, believes that a Sukhoi Su-15 was flying in the same flight zone below its minimum altitude and, "without realising it because of the terrible weather conditions, [the pilot] passed within 10 or 20 metres of Yuri and Seryogin's plane while breaking the sound barrier".
 The resulting turbulence would have sent the MiG-15UTI into an uncontrolled spin.
-In a June 2013 interview with Russian television network RT, Leonov said a report on the incident confirmed the presence of a second aircraft, an "unauthorized" Su-15, flying in the area.
+In a June 2013 interview with Russian television network RT, Leonov said a report on the incident confirmed the presence of a second aircraft, an "unauthorised" Su-15, flying in the area.

-According to the head of the Cosmonaut Training Center from 1963 to 1972, Nikolai Fyodorovich Kuznetsovru, Seryogin was not well at that time: he often vomited and complained of heart pains.
+According to the head of the Cosmonaut Training Center from 1963 to 1972, Nikolai Fyodorovich Kuznetsov, Seryogin was not well at that time: he often vomited and complained of heart pains.
 During the execution of the maneuver, Seryogin again became ill, possibly having had a heart attack.
 He unbuckled the seat belts and the parachute harness.
-Gagarin, performing, did not immediately notice the state of the instructor.
+Gagarin, piloting, did not immediately notice the state of the instructor.
 Seryogin's body, moving around the cockpit, moved the controls out of neutral, and this blocked some of them.
 Yuri did not abandon his friend who was in trouble and immediately eject.
-For almost 10 minutes he made circles over Novosyolovo, trying to restore Seryogin to life while piloting the aircraft, and dying with him.
+For almost 10 minutes he made circles over Novosyolovo, trying to restore Seryogin to life while piloting the aircraft, and consequently dying with him.

 The version of a former employee of the State Research Institute of Aircraft Maintenance (13 NII VVS), retired Air Force colonel Igor Kuznetsov, is based on the idea that one of the ventilation valves could possibly remain half-open in the MiG-15UTI aircraft.
 Violation of the tightness of the cabin was found only at an altitude of 3000 m to 4000 m.
 To prevent oxygen starvation, the pilots sharply tried to lower the plane to the level recommended by the instructions (2000 m), but the rapid drop in pressure caused them to lose consciousness.
 This theory remains disputed, for various reasons: